By Dylan Clay

 If you’ve never used maple to smoke with, it works really well with delicate proteins like chicken, or things like vegetables and cheese.

 The smoke flavor itself is light and in the background.
-So you’ll taste the rub/basting liquid first, then the fish, and then the smoke.
+So you’ll taste the rub or marinade first, then the fish, and then the smoke.

-Where-as if you were to smoke fish with say hickory or pecan, you’re apt to taste the smoke first and you may even overpower the dry rub or the fish flavor itself.
+Where-as if you were to smoke fish with hickory or pecan, you’re apt to taste the smoke first AND you may even overpower the dry rub or the fish flavor itself.

 You get a light, slightly sweet smoke that compliments most proteins.